ufal/UMR/doc/aspect.md

 #### Events under the scope of ability modals

-According to the Guidelines, "Ability modals refer to a static state of affairs, i.e. an entity possesses the relevant ability."
+According to the Guidelines, "Ability modals refer to a static state of affairs, i.e., an entity possesses the relevant ability."
 In such cases, UMR treats the modal verbs in the same way as we are used to in PDT (modals are reflected as attributes, here `aspect` = state, `modstr` = neutral-affirmative)

 * [en] _She (is able to sing).state that aria._ ...
 NO separate node for modal verb
 * [en] _This car (can go).state up to 150 mph._ ...
 NO separate node for modal verb